ReeceGoding/Frustration-One-Year-With-R/README.md

 ## Generic Functions Again

-R’s generic function OOP systems are yet another source of R’s unpredictability and internal inconsistency.
+R’s generic function OOP systems are yet another source unpredictability and internal inconsistency.
 [They’re very cool](#generic-functions) and I must admit that I’ve not used them much, but what I’ve seen when trying to use them has discouraged me.
 Most of what I’m about to say is about S3, but you’ll rarely find much said about R’s OOP systems at all.
 It’s not really any surprise.
 S3, S4, RC, and any of the OOP systems that come from packages are all openly admitted to being bolted-on to R rather than something that was part of its design from the early days.
 Points like the below make discovering this fact unavoidable.
 Presumably, this is what the Julia fans are talking about when they say that they’re the only ones who have a generic function OOP system that is baked-in to their language.
 I’ve never used Julia or enough S4 or RC to be able to really comment, but I bet they’re right.

 ### The Class System

 The class system is a mess and the docs do a poor job of explaining it.
-Good luck understanding it without a book like *Advanced R* and a package like sloop.
+Good luck understanding it without a book like *Advanced R* and a package like `sloop`.
 I believe that this problem is mostly isolated to S3, but I’ve not used enough S4 to be able to say that with any certainty.
 Here are some problems that you’re likely to encounter early
 on: